kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## If we open a quarrel between past and present, we shall find that we have lost the future. - Winston Churchill
+    ## Fears are nothing more than a state of mind. - Napoleon Hill